-The third goal of the master plan involves providing limited new improvements to active use areas while keeping in mind the mission of this regional park and the land use relationships to surrounding properties.
-Examples include the addition of new parking spaces or areas, a new trail segment where a trail did not previously exist, or a new building.
+The third goal of the master plan involves providing new improvements to active use areas while keeping in mind the mission of this regional park and the land use relationships to surrounding properties.
+Examples include the addition of new parking spaces or areas, a new trail segment where a trail did not previously exist, or building a new facility.
 These action items may introduce new land uses to an area or involve relocation of certain functions for better sustainability.